Maxiviper117/RealityCapture-to-Postshot/README.md

 ## Outputs

-Upon successful execution, the script outputs a `colmap-workspace` folder in the working directory with subfolders for different dataset stages.
+Upon successful execution, the script outputs a `colmap-workspace` (or the specified output directory) folder in the working directory with subfolders for different dataset stages.
 The `dataset-colmap` folder contains the necessary files for Postshot import.
 Look for the `cameras.bin` in `dataset-colmap\sparse\0`.

 ## Importing to Postshot

-Copy the `cameras.bin` file (from the `colmap-workspace\dataset-colmap\sparse\0` folder) and the images (exported from RealityCapture) into the **same folder**.
+Copy the `cameras.bin` file (from the `<output_dir>\dataset-colmap\sparse\0` folder) and the images (exported from RealityCapture) into the **same folder**.
 Then simply drag and drop the folder into Postshot to start the import process.

 You should see this pop-up window, showing `Camera Poses` set to `import`. (this means the that it imported the cameras.bin file successfully), you can now start training.